 Respite is taking a break from your caring responsibilities.
 Taking time out can help you feel rested and re-energised.
-Families can have differing needs, so there needs to be a different respite structure in place to cater.
+Families can have differing needs, so there needs to be different respite structures in place to cater to these needs.
 Some children may have behavioral challenges and/or high medical needs.
-Other's maybe very able and need a different type of respite choice.
-Whatever those needs might be there are service providers and funding supports to tailor to individual needs.
+Other's may be very able and need a different type of respite choice.
+Whatever those needs might be, there are service providers and funding supports to tailor to individual needs.

 Accessing respite supports and services

 To access respite supports and services you first need to contact your local Needs Assessment Service Coordinator (NASC).
-NASCs are are organisations contracted by the Ministry of Health to work with families or the disabled person to:
+NASCs are organisations contracted by the Ministry of Health to work with families or the disabled person in your area to:

 - identify their strengths and support needs